Zuehlke/software-engineering-corner/src/articles/prototypes-are-measurement-tools/index.md

   - measurement & logging
 shortDescription: >-
   Designing prototypes without measurability turns development into guesswork.
-  Treating prototypes as measurement instruments from the start enables faster debugging, deeper insights, and more reliable iteration.
+  Treating them as measurement instruments from day one enables faster debugging and more reliable iteration.
 ---

 For more than a decade, I’ve been developing devices for a wide range of customers and applications.